dotnet/docs/docs/standard/exceptions/creating-localized-exception-messages.md

 Written by [Youssef Victor](https://github.com/Youssef1313).

 ## Create custom exceptions
-The .NET Framework contains many different exceptions that are likely to happen.
-However, in some cases we need to create our own custom exceptions.
+The .NET Framework contains many different exceptions that are likely to meet your needs.
+However, in some cases when none of them meets your needs, you can create your own custom exceptions.
 Let's assume you want to create a `StudentNotFoundException` that contains a `StudentName` property.
-To create our custom exception, we follow these steps:
+To create custom exceptions, Follow these steps:

 - Create a serializable class that inherits from `Exception`.
 The class name is preferred to end in "Exception".